 More about Scholarly Communication in Universities

+Rapid technological changes during the past decade have made navigating scholarly communications more complex.
 As consumers of intellectual property, students and faculty have far more opportunities to use, modify and distribute the texts, images, sounds and video via the Web, online journals, and open access platforms.
 At the same time, copyright and privacy law restrictions and the growing diversity of new platforms make it more difficult for authors to maximize the reach of their original works.
-The study of scholary communication explores how universities can best protect the ownership and integrity of an author's intellectual property while also sharing it in ways that are most beneficial to the author and the scholarly community.
-Learn more about scholarly communications from the Association of College and Research Libraries.
+The study of scholarly communication explores how universities can best protect the ownership and integrity of an author's intellectual property while also sharing it in ways that are most beneficial to the author and the scholarly community.